RP6502-RIA¶

 2.5.
 Extended Stack (XSTACK)¶

 This is 512 bytes of last-in, first-out, top-down stack used for the fastcall mechanism described in the RP6502-API.
 Reading past the end is guaranteed to return zeros.
+Simply write to push and read to pull.

 2.6.
 Extended Registers (XREG)¶